CORE CHARACTERISTICS AND KEY INDICATORS

 - Mechanisms to identify and resolve conflicts or issues are well-established and used proactively

 - Program Success and Sustainability – The partnership is operational and clearly has demonstrated successful performance

 - The partnership has been in operation for at least two years

 - The partnership assesses community health needs, prioritizes those needs, and develops evidence-based programs and strategies to address them

 - There is solid evidence of community engagement and support

-- There is solid evidence of successful performance and impact on community health
+- There is solid evidence of successful operating performance, including clear potential to have long-term impact on community health

 - Performance Evaluation and Improvement – The partnership monitors and measures its performance periodically against agreed upon goals, objectives, and metrics